Foot painBunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - Soft, wide, low-heeled leather shoes that lace up

-- Athletic shoes with soft toe boxes
+- Athletic shoes with soft and wider toe boxes

 - Open shoes or sandals with straps that don't touch the irritated area